 I’m on the Board of Advisors to Callsign.
 This business provides a multi factor authentication service that can leverage existing knowledge to secure Point of Sale transactions, utilize ATM’s without a credit card and any other service that requires a level of authentication.
 It’s a new way to manage your identity.

-I’m a consultant to Vicom Infinity.
+I was a consultant to Vicom Infinity.
 They are a Premier IBM Business Partner for hardware and software sales.

 And finally, I like to write.
 Most of the writing is focused on improving business and finding new ways to solve old problems.